michaelslec/nvim/notes.md

   - Multiple cursors?
 (Think kakoune)

 # Problems
-- finder uses directory that nvim was launched in
+- Finder uses directory that nvim was launched in
 - Pain in the ass to set up most LSPs
+- Using the terminal is a pain in the ass

 # References
 - [Awesome Neovim](https://github.com/rockerBOO/awesome-neovim)